Our articling program

 We believe that as someone hoping to gain a wealth of knowledge, you should be given as much responsibility as your expertise, experience and comfort level will allow.
 As a result, in our office you would typically have a high degree of contact with clients, lawyers from other firms and government representatives, as well as with courts, administrative bodies and tribunals.

-We also check in with you on a monthly basis to discuss your thoughts on the types of work you have been doing and the types of assignments you would like to take on going forward.
+We also check in with you every two months to discuss your thoughts on the types of work you have been doing and the types of assignments you would like to take on going forward.
 To the extent that you would like to explore work in new areas or obtain more work in a particular area of interest, we can help make that happen.

 Our rotation program

 We strive to provide you with a broad range of experience.
 The lawyers at our Firm are organized into practice groups based on the area of their expertise.
 Working closely with the lawyers in each practice group, you may assist in legal research, interviewing witnesses, meeting with clients, drafting documents, attending transaction closings and appearing in court.

 To offer you a solid, overall grounding of experience, as well as flexibility to pursue your own areas of interest, our program is divided into two equal-length rotations.

 - The first rotation includes Litigation, Insolvency, Employment and Construction

 - The second rotation includes Corporate, Financial Services, Mining, Pensions, Real Estate, Securities and Tax